only1design/CV/README.md

 ## 📌 About Me

-Software Engineer with 4+ years of commercial experience, working in teams ranging from 2 to 10 members.
+Frontend Software Engineer with 4+ years of experience building scalable, high-performance web/mobile enterprise-grade applications using JavaScript/TypeScript, React/React Native, and Next.js.

-- Advanced experience with React and modern frontend ecosystem.
-- Strong background in frontend security, including XSS, CSRF, and CSP vulnerabilities identified during security audits.
-- Expertise in frontend performance optimization for data-intensive applications.
 - Solid experience building enterprise-grade frontend solutions with complex business logic.
 - Delivered 10+ projects across e-commerce, SaaS, and CRM domains.
+- Strong background in frontend security.
+- Expertise in frontend performance optimization for data-intensive applications.
+- T-shaped engineer with strong system-level understanding of networking and backend systems, and hands-on knowledge of Java, SQL, and cross-functional collaboration.
+- Advanced experience with React and modern frontend ecosystem.
 - Hands-on experience developing mobile applications with React Native.

----

-## 🛠️ Skills

-**Software Engineering:**
-- **Languages & Frameworks:** React, TypeScript, Next.js, React Native, Java, SQL, Node.js
-- **Tools & Technologies:** Redux/Redux Toolkit, Redux-Saga, Tailwind, Jest, Cypress, Docker, CI/CD (GitHub Actions), Highcharts.js, PostgreSQL
-- **Testing & Methodologies:** REST APIs, Unit/End-to-End testing, SOLID, OOP

-**Other:**
-- Spring, Hibernate, Linux, Bash, Figma, Photoshop, Jira.
-- Polish, English, Ukrainian, Russian languages.

 ---